Dates & Prices |

 This is a small group tour with a strict maximum of 6 guests.
 We believe that by keeping the group small you’ll get a higher quality tour, and will be able to study and photograph the butterflies more easily.
 We don’t herd you together – you are encouraged to split up and explore the habitats at your own pace, thereby greatly increasing your chances of photographing the butterflies with minimal disturbance.
 However at least one of the guides will always be within earshot, and we’ll be constantly on the lookout to show you any exciting species that you may have overlooked.

-Throughout the tour Antonio Giudici will be our local guide.
-He probably knows more about the butterflies of Thailand and than anyone else alive, and is in the process of producing a photographic guide to all the Thai butterflies.
 Our popular Greenwings guide is Adrian Hoskins, an expert on tropical butterflies who has visited Thailand and many other Asian countries numerous times, and will take time to assist with identifying your photographs in the evenings, and even by email after the tour.
+Throughout the tour our local guide will also be with us.
+He probably knows more about the butterflies of Thailand and than anyone else alive so you’ll be in good hands!

 We’ll have comfortable and spacious 4×4 vehicles throughout the tour.
 Journey times between our accommodations and the butterfly sites is typically between 60-90 minutes, and almost always on good quality tarmac roads.
 The sites we visit will mainly consist of long dirt tracks through the forests, but we’ll also visit waterfalls, streams and mud-puddling areas.